noahlove/art-humanities/README.md

 ### Art Hum at Columbia University

-This class was taught by Dr. Martina Mims.
+This class was taught by Dr. Martina Mims during Spring 2021 via Zoom.